cfengine/documentation/reference/promise-types/packages.markdown

 ### package_select

-**Description**: A criterion for first acceptable match relative to `package_version`
+**Description:** A criterion for first acceptable match relative to `package_version`

 This selects the operator that compares the promiser to the state of the